Multiple collapsed cupolas in church ruins of Antigua

 On this tour, you will get to sample Guatemalan sandwiches (shuco), churroa, tortillas con carne, as well as desserts.
 Another great advantage of being on this tour is that you will meet some fellow travelers to enjoy this experience together!
 The tour lasts for about 3 hours and starts at 7 pm.

-They bring you to the local market where you can sample a lot of the exotic fruits.
+They bring you to the local market where you can sample a lot of the exotic fruits and procure the necessary produce for your cooking.
 What’s great is that coming from Canada, we had no clue what half the fruits were.
 Without a guide, we would’ve missed out on so many food opportunities!

 After gathering the produce, you are then brought to their rooftop cooking studio where you prepare dinner.
 From there, you have a fantastic view of the city as well as the Volcano.
 By sharing their food, you will feel like you are part of their culture!